tanviweb19/CloneWebApp/README.md

 SOME IDEAS FOR ENHANCEMENTS IF YOU WANT TO TICKER:

-how to make this app working for 15 people. add screen sharing option lock meeting option recordings which will be available after the recording
+how to make this app working for 15 people, add screen sharing option, lock meeting option, recordings which will be available after the recording